-- ART 115 Introduction to Graphic Design (3 credits) - ART 202 Introduction to Web Design (3 credits) - ART 302 Web Design II (3 credits) - CIS 160 Computer Science I (4 credits) - CIS 161 Computer Science II (4 credits) - CIS 215 Database Fundamentals and Web Server Programming (3 credits) - CIS 315 Advanced SSP (Server-Side Programming) (3 credits)
+CIS 150 Fundamentals of Programming for Business (3 credits) CIS 160 Computer Science I (4 credits) CIS 115 Introduction to Server Technology (1 credit) CIS 215 Database Fundamentals and SSP (Server-Side Programming) (2 credits) CIS 315 Advanced SSP (Server-Side Programming) (3 credits) CONCENTRATIONS Concentration in Cyber Security (12 credits) Courses Required for the Concentration:

-Concentration in Cybersecurity

-This concentration provides a foundation in cybersecurity and some of its applications.

-Courses Required for the Concentration:

-CIS 125: Introduction to Cybersecurity, Cyber Crime and Policies (3)
+CIS 125: Introduction to Cyber Crime and Security (3) CIS 225: Information Security Policy Analysis and Implementation (3) Two of the following three pairs of courses:

-- Two of the following three pairs of courses (12 credits): CIS 355 Principles of Operating Systems AND CIS 356 Operating System Security and Administration - CIS 340 Concepts of Telecommunications and Networking AND CIS 345 Network Security and Management - CIS 380 Web Development Security AND CIS 415 Server Security and Maintenance /Troubleshooting

-Concentration in Mathematics for Middle School (23 credits)

-This concentration offers majors in middle school education exposure to areas of higher mathematics which will enhance their understanding of the middle school mathematics curriculum.
+CIS 355 (Principles of Operating Systems) and CIS 356 (Operating System Security and Administration) (3 hours each) CIS 340 (Concepts of Telecommunications and Networking) and CIS 345 (Network Security and Management) (3 hours each) CIS 380 (Web Development Security) and CIS 415 (Server Security and Maintenance /Troubleshooting) (3 hours each) Concentration in Mathematics for Middle School (22 credits) This concentration offers majors in middle school education exposure to areas of higher mathematics which will enhance their understanding of the middle school mathematics curriculum.
 It is intended to be one of two areas of concentration for middle school educators who wish to pursue two different concentration areas.
 A student must successfully complete, at Fontbonne, a minimum of 50 percent of the credit hours required for the concentration.
 See the middle school education major under the department of education/special education section of this catalog.

-Courses Required for the Concentration:

-MTH 110 PreCalculus (4 credits) (if needed) MTH 115 Introduction to Statistics (3 credits) MTH 120 Discrete Mathematics (3 credits) MTH 150 Calculus with Analytic Geometry I (4 credits) MTH 320 Elements of Geometry (3 credits) EDU 313 Middle/Secondary Methods with Practicum (3 credits)
+Courses Required for the Concentration: (25-29 credits) MTH 110 PreCalculus (4 credits) (if needed) MTH 115 or MTH 125 Introduction to Statistics or Biostatistics (3 credits) MTH 120 Discrete Mathematics (3 credits) MTH 150 Calculus with Analytic Geometry I (4 credits) MTH 300 Modeling and Numerical Approximation (3 credits) MTH 305 Readings in the History of Mathematics (2 credits) MTH 320 Elements of Geometry (3 credits) MTH 430 Algebraic Structures (3 credits) GENERAL STUDIES MAJOR The general studies major offers students a path to graduation that combines generalized study with disciplinary focus, leading to a Bachelor of Arts degree.

-One of the following two courses (3 credits): MTH 325 Theory and Applications of Probability MTH 430 Algebraic Structures

-GENERAL STUDIES MAJOR

-The general studies major offers students a path to graduation that combines generalized study with disciplinary focus, leading to a Bachelor of Arts degree.
 The department of mathematics and computer science offers the general studies major with the following emphases: applied mathematics, computer science and management information systems.
+Major requirements include:

 - Residency, Major, General Education, and Graduation Requirements as described in the Fontbonne University Catalog. - A minimum GPA of 2.0 in the major is required for graduation. - A minimum of 18 hours of course work in an area of emphasis, 15 hours of electives, as defined by departments, and a capstone experience.
+Emphasis in applied mathematics: